Skip to main content

 Lunch with a Scientist

 Join us for Lunch with a Scientist hosted by Cedar Creek Ecosystem Science Reserve.
 Every second Tuesday of the month from 11:30 a.m. - 1:00 p.m., Minnesota-connected scientists will highlight scientific research related to ecosystems.
-May's program will be both online and in person at Cedar Creek (2660 Fawn Lake Drive NE, East Bethel, MN).
+November's program will be online only.

 Stack of chapter books with green background